tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

   Ahead Log (WAL).

 - A similar pipelining structure works in LSM compaction.
 Compaction is a batched two-way merge operation.
-It merges two sorted sequencies of values, where values come from blocks on disk.
+It merges two sorted sequences of values, where values come from blocks on disk.
 The resulting sequence of values is likewise split into blocks which are written to disk.
 Although the merge needs to be sequential, it is possible to fetch several blocks from disk at the same time.
   With some more legwork, it is possible to structure compaction such that reading blocks of values